Brown started his karting career at 13-years-old in Queensland, winning numerous titles throughout his junior years.

 Brown continued to make strong progression on his Super2 Series drive in 2017, landing 6th place in the 2018 Driver’s Championship with Eggleston Motorsport.

-Despite his commitments to HMO Customer Racing Team, Brown will continue to race with Eggleston Motorsport in the 2019 Dunlop Super2 Series as well partnering with Anton de Pasquale from Erebus Motorsport in the Supercars Championship Endurance Cup.
+Despite his commitments to HMO Customer Racing, Brown raced with Eggleston Motorsport in the 2019 Dunlop Super2 Series and partnered Anton de Pasquale from Erebus Motorsport in the Supercars Championship Endurance Cup.